 2. Photos with Santa

-Children who visit Santa Claus in the Slane Center will have their photo taken with him to be printed for free on the spot.
-They will also receive a gift from Santa.
+Children who visit Santa Claus in the Slane Center will have their photo taken with him and printed for free on the spot.
+They will also receive a gift from one of Santa’s helpers!

 3. Polar Express train rides

-For the second year in a row, four Polar Express trains will shuttle visitors from Hayworth Fine Arts Center and around the Roberts Hall Lawn through flurries of falling snow.
+A favorite for all, Polar Express trains will shuttle visitors from Hayworth Fine Arts Center and around the Roberts Hall Lawn through flurries of falling snow and Christmas lights.
 Children and families can sing along to Christmas music that’s piped in through the train’s speakers in transit.
-The Polar Express trains are an easy way to travel throughout campus and provide another opportunity to spend time with family and friends.
+The Polar Express trains are an easy way to view campus and provide another opportunity to spend time with family and friends.

 4. Complimentary food